Can I register on race day?

 Where can I find race results?

-Results will be posted at Cool Running a few hours after the race.
+Results will be posted at our Results page a few hours after the race.

 I have a question about my finishing time.
 Whom can I contact?